eclipse-tractusx/bpdm/docs/admin/MIGRATION_GUIDE.md

 ### Script variants are validated like invariant data (Pool)

-A script variant is a complete rendering of a business partner in another script, so it now has to carry the same mandatory content as the invariant data it mirrors:
+A script variant is a business partner written out completely in another script, so it now has to carry the same mandatory content as the invariant data it mirrors:

 - a legal entity script variant must carry a `legalName`
 - a site script variant must carry a `name`
 - an address script variant must carry `physicalAddress.city`, and — if it supplies an `alternativeAddress` at all — `alternativeAddress.city`
 - no two script variants of one business partner may share the same script code
-- a legal entity or site script variant is only valid where its legal address or site main address renders the same script code
+- a legal entity or site script variant is only valid where its legal address or site main address covers the same script code, and no write may take that coverage away from a business partner that still needs it

 Those fields are non-null in the v7 API, so the requirement is part of the schema rather than a check applied afterwards.
 Blank and whitespace-only values are still rejected by validation, per entry.